tillbiskup/evedata/docs/architecture.rst

 .. figure:: uml/evedata.evefile.entities.file.*
     :align: center

     Class hierarchy of the :mod:`evefile.entities.file <evedata.evefile.entities.file>` module.
 The :class:`File <evedata.evefile.entities.file.File>` class is sort of the central interface to the entire subpackage, as this class provides a faithful representation of all information available from a given eveH5 file.
 To this end, it incorporates instances of classes of the other modules of the subpackage.
-Furthermore, "Scan" inherits from the identically named facade of the scan functional layer and contains the full information of the SCML file.
+Furthermore, "Scan" inherits from the identically named facade of the scan functional layer and contains the full information of the SCML file (if the SCML file is present in the eveH5 file).

 .. admonition:: Points to discuss further (without claiming to be complete)